 Other criteria they may look for could include critical thinking skills, commercial acumen, and depending on what your organisation does, specific knowledge around capital raising, IPOs, mergers and acquisitions/Corporate finance etc.

 Companies will often look for relatable industry knowledge so their new hire can bring some fresh commercial insights to the senior leadership team.
-Depending on your school of thought, others argue that finding applicants from unrelated industries allow for a totally new perspective.
+Depending on your school of thought, others argue that finding applicants from unrelated industries allows for a totally new perspective.

-Firstly, it’s important for all the stakeholders to agree on a job brief and then partner with a specialised Accounting Recruitment Agency who will utilise their extensive networks and database to provide you with a solid shortlist of candidates to choose from.
+Firstly, it’s important for all the stakeholders to agree on a job brief and then partner with a specialised Accounting Recruitment Agency that will utilise its extensive networks and database to provide you with a solid shortlist of candidates to choose from.
 In our experience, it’s more important to understand the competencies and skill sets of the candidates and match those to a comprehensive job description than look purely at resumes in isolation.
 It’s critical to go through a solid and robust interview process and make sure you are probing into the answers so that you know exactly what your future CFO has done and what their experience and background can do for your business.

 Accurate representation of your company and role is critical.
 Whilst you may wish for your company to double in size in the next three years, is this realistic?
 If not, don’t promise it.
-Don’t oversell, don’t undersell.
+Don’t oversell, and don’t undersell.
 Explain all the positives about the culture and journey the business is on, and provide as much insight into the current challenges that exist that this person can help to overcome.
 Your goal is for the person to walk into their new job on day one and find a role and environment that aligns with exactly what was described.

 For senior positions, the process generally involves two to three rounds of interviews followed by extensive reference and background checking.

 Ensure your interview process is efficient and clearly mapped out.
-Who will conduct interviews, are all stakeholders available, how many meetings are necessary, when and where will they take place, who will cover what in each stage?
+Who will conduct interviews, are all stakeholders available, how many meetings are necessary, when and where will they take place, and who will cover what in each stage?

-To sum up, a well-planned out interview process reflects well on you as an employer and will enhance your chances of landing the best candidate in the market which is the ultimate goal.
+To sum up, a well-planned interview process reflects well on you as an employer and will enhance your chances of landing the best candidate in the market which is the ultimate goal.
 For more information on how to interview an executive, read our blog here: ‘How do you Interview an Executive: Tips and Advice’.

 If you are looking to hire for your accounting team, contact us at Richard Lloyd Recruitment and speak to one of our experts.